-The Beck Agricultural Center realizes the vision of Sonny Beck, president of Beck’s Hybrids, to educate students of all ages, from grade school to college; to teach adults in the farming community; and to accommodate agriculture and industry meetings.
+The Beck Agricultural Center is a training and research facility that provides opportunities to educate students of all ages, teach adults in the farming community, and accommodate agriculture and industry meetings.

-An especially important part of Beck's partnership with Purdue to advance agriculture is ensuring that farmers receive current training, especially in new farming methods and plant and pest diagnostics.
-This partnership allows the seed company to learn from the university's research, and the university to learn from practical experience in the field.
+An important part of Beck's partnership with Purdue is ensuring that farmers receive current training, especially in new farming methods as well as plant and pest diagnostics.
+The company learns from the university's research, and the university learns about practical experience in the field.

-Beck's father and grandfather founded the seed company in 1937.
-Lawrence Beck and his son Francis, who had attended Purdue short courses, each planted three-acre allotments of seed corn from the university's botany department.
-Francis and his wife Pauline remained active in the business until their deaths in 1999 and 2001, respectively.
+Sonny Beck's grandfather, Lawrence, and father, Francis, founded the company in 1937.
+Lawrence and Francis both attended Purdue short courses.
+Francis and his wife, Pauline, remained active in the business until their deaths in 1999 and 2001, respectively.

-Sonny Beck earned his bachelor's degree in agronomy at Purdue in 1962 and his master's degree in agricultural economics in 1964.
-His wife and the company secretary, Glendia, attended Purdue and worked in the Department of Animal Sciences for several years while her husband finished his degrees.
-Their sons, Scott and Tony, and daughter Kim are Purdue graduates and are all part of the company, along with Kim's husband Todd Marschand, Scott's wife Shantel, and Tony's wife Tracey.
+Company CEO Sonny Beck earned his bachelor's degree in agronomy at Purdue in 1962 and his master's in agricultural economics in 1964.
+His wife, Glendia, attended Purdue and worked in the Department of Animal Sciences for several years while her husband finished his degrees.
+Their sons, Scott and Tony, and daughter Kim are Purdue graduates and are all part of the company, along with Kim's husband, Todd Marschand; Scott's wife, Shantel; and Tony's wife, Tracey.